peterhinch/micropython-nano-gui/DRIVERS.md

 3. A driver that also supports `microgui` and `micropython-touch`.
 4. ePaper displays have special requirements owing to their long update times.

+Authors of device drivers are encouraged to raise an issue or PR so that the library can be extended.

 ## 7.1 Common requirements - all drivers

 #### Constructor